Compliance Audit from the Department of Cannabis Control at Off the Charts San Francisco

 About Off the Charts San Francisco

-Off the Charts (OTC) San Francisco is a proud member of the Off the Charts family, a mom-and-pop-run cannabis franchise that started in Vista, California.
+Off the Charts (OTC) San Francisco is a proud member of the Off the Charts family, a cannabis franchise that started in Vista, California.
 Known for their commitment to providing high-quality cannabis at reasonable prices, OTC has expanded to over 20 locations across California, with additional stores in New Mexico and Ohio.

 As the first Northern California location, OTC San Francisco is dedicated to serving the local community by ensuring accessibility to cannabis, while maintaining stringent compliance with state regulations.
 Their mission is to offer the lowest prices possible, making cannabis accessible to all, and fostering a welcoming environment for both medical and recreational users.